AustralianBioCommons/umccr-dictionary/docs/schemas/properties.md

 As well as defining a term from an external ontology or vocabulary, you can also define each enumerated value.

-In the example below, we can see that property itself is defined in both the NCI Thesaurus as well as the Human Phenotype Ontology by using two `termDef` entries.
+In the example below from the `medical_history.yaml`, we can see that property itself is defined in both the NCI Thesaurus as well as the Human Phenotype Ontology by using two `termDef` entries.

 Each enum is also linked to an NCI Thesaurus entry using the `enumDef` syntax.